Why combine math and art?

 These two hemispheres are connected by a thick bundle of nerve fibers called the corpus callosum.
 One interesting finding is that the corpus callosum is highly developed in concert pianists, people who excel at using both hands together in an activity that is both mathematical and artistic, systematic and sensory.

 There is a growing body of scientific evidence linking performance in math with the arts, most notably with music.
 One example is the so-called "Mozart Effect", in which students were found to perform better on tests shortly after listening to Mozart's music, as if there was a temporary raising of the I.Q.
-There has also been a recent controlled study which found that students who played piano regularly over a period of time tested approximately two grade levels higher in mathematics than students who did not.
+One controlled study found that students who played piano regularly over a period of time tested approximately two grade levels higher in mathematics than students who did not.

 While the brain's development and functioning and how it relates to math and art is a topic only sketchily understood at present, it does seem clear that combining mathematics and the arts is good for the brain.